 Early in 1974 the church purchased 4+ acres of land at 2525 E. Hillcrest Dr., Thousand Oaks for the purpose of building a permanent church building.
 Groundbreaking occurred in January, 1976, and the building was occupied on January 2, 1977.
 The property and construction loan was paid off in 1994.
 We are currently seeking approval from the city of Thousand Oaks for the expansion of parking facilities and the construction of an additional building on the property.
 Once this construction is completed, we anticipate moving many of our class activities and offices to that building and further opening up our current worship facility to handle more attendees.

 In 1974 the congregation hired its first part-time preacher, and augmented that in 1985 with a full-time “personal” minister/evangelist whose primary duties were to respond to personal needs of members and the community.
 In 1989 the church added a part-time youth minister, and eventually expanded the part-time preaching position into a full-time role.
 In 2001 a part-time children’s minister was added.
-Currently the church has a full-time pulpit minister, a full-time youth/family minister, two part-time secretaries, and a part-time children’s minister.
+Currently the church has a full-time pulpit minister, a full-time outreach minister, a full-time youth/family minister, a full-time children’s minister, a part-time media manager, and a part-time office manager.

 The congregation periodically appoints, through a vote of its membership, several lay elders to minister to members, provide leadership and vision for church, and oversee the work of the paid ministers and staff.
-Appointments are for a three year term, with a possible reaffirmation extending the term.
-The congregation currently has six elders.
-On average our elders have been members of the Conejo church for 18 years.
+The congregation currently has seven elders.

 In addition to elders, the church periodically appoints members to service work as ministry leaders, overseeing such programs as our missions, benevolence, education, and finance work.